Bubutotti/godot-hockey/README.md

 # godot-hockey
-A simple air hockey game made with Godot
+A simple air hockey game made with Godot, the open source game engine.